 The guidelines, of course, conform to those I’ve previously mentioned: don’t over-drink because the hangover isn’t going to help with the stress level, stay safe, don’t go getting STDs and DUIs and other unpleasant three-lettered acronyms for horrible things, blah blah blah, etc., ad nauseum.

 Here’s the great thing about stress drinking: If your friends know you’re “in the shit,” they won’t say a damned thing about your drunkenness.
 Here’s the bad part: Stress is liable to bring out some of your less charming personality traits.
 Combined with drinking, this could be a recipe for disaster.
 So while your friends are silently watching your downward spiral into intoxication, they’ll probably forgo mentioning late night bitch-fests and angry drunk proclamations such as, “When I get to work tomorrow, I’m going to tell my boss to suck on this shit!” as you push your jeans down to your ankles and wave your junk off the balcony of their apartment at 3am.
-This could go on indefinitely, until cops show up or your friends begin receiving weird passive-aggressive notes taped on their doors by the disgruntled neighbor who lives next door with five cats, or until you step over the line and get so drunk you mistakenly pee in your friend’s girlfriend’s shoes because her blue Nikes looked like the toilet.
+This could go on indefinitely, until cops show up or your friends begin receiving weird passive-aggressive notes taped on their doors by the disgruntled neighbors, or until you step over the line and get so drunk you mistakenly pee in your friend’s girlfriend’s shoes because her blue Nikes looked like the toilet.

 You may be going for the prolonged drunk that is born of beer consumption, or the quick one-two punch of a couple six shots of tequila.
 No matter what you do, make sure you maintain your friendships during this time and try not to urinate in anyone’s shoes.
 The supportive people in your life will be a much more viable long term solution to stress than incessant drinking.
 But, still, drinking has its place.